demisto/content-docs/docs/partners/become-a-tech-partner.md

 [Submit your application now!](https://start.paloaltonetworks.com/become-a-technology-partner) After your application is approved you’ll receive an email with a few resources to help you get started, and we'll reach out for a follow up.
 <a class="button button--outline button--primary button--lg" href="https://start.paloaltonetworks.com/become-a-technology-partner" target="_blank">Sign Up Now</a>

-## 2. Complete the technical partnership agreement
+## 2. Complete the Technical Partnership Agreement

 Prior to acceptance into the program, all partners must complete and sign our Technology Partner Program Agreement (TPA).
 You must identify in the TPA which of your product(s) you wish to have integrated with Cortex XSOAR.
 Due to the large number of partners, we prefer to use our DocuSign to expedite the process.
 We'll reach out to arrange for signatures.
 <a href="/assets/NextWaveTechnologyPartnerProgramAgreement.pdf" target="_blank" class="button button--outline button--primary button--lg">Download the partnership agreement here</a>

+## 3. Take Required Training

+We require our Partners to take two training classes at the [Palo Alto Networks Learning Center](http://education.paloaltonetworks.com/learningcenter) prior to beginning development.
+The classes are (1) “Demisto Fundamentals” and (2) “Cortex XSOAR Engineer.”
+Create a free Guest account with your business email address ([instructions](https://live.paloaltonetworks.com/t5/second-watch-articles/step-1-create-a-learning-center-account/ta-p/259527#)) and search for those two titles to enroll instantly.
+(Note: you must use your business email to ensure accurate reporting and tracking.)
+Total time: ~3hrs

-## 3. Identify the Use Cases
+## 4. Identify the Use Cases

 Once you're accepted in the program, we'll provide you access to a few resources, including our [Support Portal](https://support.demisto.com).
 We'll also reach out to schedule a 60 minute technical call to identify the use cases.
 We expect a representative of your technical team to be in the call.
 Typically the flow of the call is: